Azure-Samples/api-management-workspaces-migration-deprecated/README.md

 We provide support through GitHub [Issues] and [Discussions] only.
 There is no paid support channel for this tool.

 Report bugs or submit feature requests in GitHub [Issues].
 Please use one of the provided templates so that we gather all appropriate information.

+## Telemetry

+The migration tool sends user-agent data to Azure to measure usage of the tool and to help with improvements.

+The user-agent contains only the version of the migration tool that is used.

 ## License